Login

 Very effective

 How did the resource inform students’ understanding of food waste as a global vs local issue?
-Promoted a lot of discussion, thinking and research
+My students learnt a lot about food waste locally and were interested to view food waste as a global issue.

 What were the most creative food waste solution suggestions?
-Setting up companies to use the waste food and reimagine into new products
+Use food waste as fertilizer on the garden.

 Did the resource encourage new ways of thinking and talking about the value food?